Creating Barrel Aged Whiskeys and Cocktails

 College of Education Room 122

-Are you interested in creating gourmet, barrel-aged cocktails?
-In this two-part class you’ll receive 5 time-tested recipes, learn how the process works and create your own cocktail to age in an oak barrel.
+Are you interested in creating gourmet, barrel-aged whiskeys and cocktails?
+In this two-part class you’ll receive time-tested recipes, learn how the process works and create your own mixture to age in an oak barrel.

 - An understanding of how the wood interacts with the alcohol and other ingredients in the barrels